JKMA-3/JavaScript_Answer/5)which one is true.md

-# 4. What is output
+# 4. Which one is true

 ```javascript
 const bird = {